What's in this article?

 Law firm SEO is important, but only if you play by the rules.
 You don’t want to blur any lines that could mislead others and get you in hot water.

-With the above guidance, you have everything you need to create an SEO strategy that will generate leads and traffic.
+With this guidance, you have everything you need to create an SEO strategy that will generate leads and traffic over the long run.

-It doesn’t always come easy and results take time.
+It doesn’t always come easy and results take time, but a persistent and consistent approach will tilt the scales in your favor.

 We know what it takes to get your law firm to the top.
 Let’s talk about it!